-Lawrence Meltzer and Steven Bell are experienced criminal defense attorneys in West Palm Beach who represent individuals in Boca Raton, Boynton Beach, Delray Beach, Wellington, Jupiter, and many surrounding areas of Broward County, Palm Beach County, and Miami-Dade County.
+Our attorneys are experienced criminal defense attorneys in West Palm Beach who represent individuals in Boca Raton, Boynton Beach, Delray Beach, Wellington, Jupiter, and many surrounding areas of Broward County, Palm Beach County, and Miami-Dade County.

 You can have our lawyers provide an honest and thorough evaluation of your case when you call (561) 283-3259 or complete an online form to set up a free initial consultation.